dwhitena/blog-content/go_plus_dashing/article.md

 Enter [Go](https://golang.org/) and [Dashing](http://dashing.io/).
 If you are not familiar, [Dashing](http://dashing.io/) is a "Sinatra based framework that lets you build beautiful dashboards."
 It is open source (https://github.com/Shopify/dashing), was developed by [Shopify](https://www.shopify.com/), and has an active community developing tons of [third-party widgets](https://github.com/Shopify/dashing/wiki/Additional-Widgets).

 [Go](https://golang.org/) may not be the first language that you think of when building a [Dashing](http://dashing.io/) dashboard, as many run [Ruby](https://www.ruby-lang.org/en/) jobs to populate the dashboards.
 However, I will argue here that [Go](https://golang.org/) is a great choice, and has proved quite useful for me in combination with [Dashing](http://dashing.io/).
+Let's use an example dashboard to illustrate this point:

 ### Dashing setup